Dear Money Coach: I Want to Move Across the Country. What’s Next?

 But a lot of people I know are getting engaged or having kids.
 Meanwhile, I want to move away.

-Help me figure out what’s next!
+Please help me figure out what’s next!

 -Motivated to Move